-We started the year on a path of transformation, ready and determined to build on what we started in the previous year.
-Warden Woods Commuthrough our trained and reliable staff. nity Centre (WWCC) is celebrating its 50th anniversary this year.
+We started the year on a path of transformation, ready and determined to build on what we start- continues to serve the homeless at its full capacity ed in the previous year.
+Warden Woods Commu- through our trained and reliable staff. nity Centre (WWCC) is celebrating its 50th anniversary this year.
 A lot has changed since 1970 In the fall of 2019, data sources identified a high when Warden Woods Community Centre came into existence with just a few people at 74 Firvalley Court.
 WWCC has since grown into an organi- Warden Woods area of the city.
-In response, the zation of more than 100 employees spread across eight satellite locations, delivering more than twenty programs for all age groups in the communities of Southwest Scarborough.
+In response, the zation of more than 100 employees spread across eight satellite locations, delivering more than twenty programs for all age groups in the commu- Woods Community Centre in January 2020.
+Agennities of Southwest Scarborough.